 Management: Endoscopy (dilatation), surgery (seroyotomy)

-Gastroesophageal reflux disease (GERD) is common in the bariatric surgery patients, specially gastric sleeve patients.
-Unlike Roux-en-Y gastric bypass, sleeve gastrectomy does not help GERD and it may contribute to it.
+Gastroesophageal reflux disease (GERD) is common in the bariatric surgery patients, especially gastric sleeve patients.
+Unlike Roux-en-Y gastric bypass, sleeve gastrectomy does not help GERD, and it may contribute to it.
 Chronic backflow of stomach contents into the esophagus can change the cells lining and can lead to scar tissue that makes it difficult to swallow to cancer.

 Diagnosis: Chronic History, endoscopy

 Management: Treatment with proton pump inhibitor